 Obtaining a Labor Certification is a time-consuming and expensive process that seeks to determine whether sufficient able, willing, and qualified U.S. worker are available to fill the position sought by the alien.
 In addition to the time and expense of the Labor Certification process, an alien risks being denied a Labor Certification if any U.S. workers with the minimum technical qualifications for the employment is found (even if the alien is actually more suitable for the position based on factors not considered in the Labor Certification process).

 In an EB-1 petition, Labor Certification is not required at all.
-In an EB-1A petition, a permanent job offer is not required, and an alien may petition for immigration benefits by himself/herself.
-However, in EB-1B and EB-1C petitions, a permanent job offer is required.
-In other words, a U.S. employer must be the petitioner for EB-1B or EB-1C cases.
+For aliens with extraordinary ability (EB-1A petition), a permanent job offer is not required, applicants don't have to demonstrate that they have an employer in the US; they only have to demonstrate that they will keep working in the field in which they have the extraordinary abilities, EB1A applicants may file for immigration petition on behalf of themselves.
+However, EB-1B and EB-1C petitions require permanent job offers.
+In other words, a U.S. employer must be the petitioner for EB1B or EB1C cases.

 For more detailed information on EB-1 Visa, including minimum requirements and USCIS policies, please click on the following links: